covcom/388COM/Week_03_XML_and_gradle/README.md

 # XML and gradle

-Many of you have used virtual machines such as VMware Workstation Player or VirtualBox where one can setup several vitual operating systems in parallel on a solid single machine.
+Many of you have used virtual machines such as VMware Workstation Player or VirtualBox where one can setup several vitual operating systems in parallel on a  single 'solid' machine.
 In fact, the Android system use some similar technologies.
 In Android, each app runs within its own virtual machine a.k.a. sandbox.
 The Android system treats different apps as different 'users', hence they need permissions to access sensors etc.

 In order to produce functional apps, we need to design front-end GUI layouts and back-end actions.
 We also need to define app-level entry point and permissions etc. Eventually, all these are packed into an apk archive that goes to Google Play store, and then onto your users' screen:

-XML (.XML) ==> Java (.JAVA) ==> ByteCode (.DEX) ==> App (.APK) ==> Runtime (DVM ) ==> Screen
+**XML (.XML) ==> Java (.JAVA) ==> ByteCode (.DEX) ==> App (.APK) ==> Runtime (DVM ) ==> Screen**

 ## Lab 1 XML

-First, we look at how to provide and access resources such as layouts and themes use XML.
+First, we look at how to provide and access resources such as layouts and strings using XML.
 You have used XML to design your apps previously, now we'll examine again in more details.

 ### Checkout a Git repository